das-kaesebrot/server-scripts/README.md

 ```

 ## WireGuard peer script
+**THIS SCRIPT HAS BEEN MADE OBSOLETE BY [das-kaesebrot/wg-interactive](https://github.com/das-kaesebrot/wg-interactive) AND WILL NOT BE UPDATED ANYMORE**

 This script allows you to interactively add peers to an existing WireGuard VPN configuration, appending the new peer to the server configuration and dumping a client configuration to the `peers/` subfolder in the process.
 You will be prompted for all required options.